codinasion-archive/codinasion-programme/python/programme/10-fibonnaci/index.md

 ---
-title: Fibonacci Series
+title: Reverse of a Number
-description: Write a Python program to print the Fibonacci series for'n' numbers
+description: Write a Python program to print the reverse of a number
 contributors:
     - harshi1122
 ---